Please consult this list of frequently asked questions. Alternatively, feel free to contact us to assist you with the information you require.

 What is Redeemer’s Stewardship Policy?

 Spending of funds is confined to approved programs and projects.
-Should a donor choose to restrict a contribution for use in an approved program or project, Redeemer will honour that restriction, with the understanding that when the need for such a program or project has been met or cannot be completed for any reason as determined, the remaining restricted contributions will be used where most needed in the University.
+Should a donor choose to restrict a contribution for use in an approved program or project, Redeemer will honour that restriction with the understanding that, when the need for such a program or project has been met or cannot be completed for any reason as determined during the current fiscal year, the remaining restricted contributions will be used where most needed in the University in the same year or in a future period.

 Does Redeemer share or rent out its mailing or donor lists?

-No. All donor information is held in strictest confidence.
+No. All donor information is held in the strictest confidence.

 I would like to help students with their finances.
 What’s the best way to do that?

-All gifts to Redeemer ultimately help reduce the cost of tuition.
-However, if you would like to designate your gift specifically for student assistance, Redeemer’s Cornerstone Program supports student assistance.
-Please note that the Canada Revenue Agency prohibits the issuing of receipts for tuition, residence or other mandatory fees.
+Ultimately, all donations help Redeemer University keep tuition costs as low as possible.
+However, if you would like to designate your gift toward paying tuition for a specific student, please contact FinancialAid@redeemer.ca.
+Please note that the Canada Revenue Agency prohibits the issuing of charitable tax receipts for funds directly paying for fees including tuition, residence or other mandatory expenses.

 Can I set up a scholarship or bursary in honour or in memory of someone?

 Yes!
-Named awards can be established through an endowment, offered in perpetuity, or by funding a scholarship or bursary on an annual basis.
-In consultation with the Office of Development, donors may determine the eligibility and criteria for named awards they are funding.
-Please contact us directly to discuss the details.
+Named awards can be established through an endowment, which is funded in perpetuity, or by funding a scholarship or bursary on an annual basis.
+In consultation with the Donor Relations department, donors may determine the eligibility and criteria for named awards they are funding.
+Please contact DonorRelations@redeemer.ca for more information.

 Can I contribute to Redeemer through my will?